-Dorit Kemsley On ‘RHOBH’ Marriage Stress: Will She Suffer The Reality TV Cur
+Dorit Kemsley On ‘RHOBH’ Marriage Stress: Will She Suffer The Reality Curse?

 — Fer Aliaga (@feraliaga) January 24, 2017

 “PK and I are so solid.
 We just are,” Dorit Kemsley explains about her marriage to Bravo, sharing that the couple has two children together and they do have a strong bond, explaining, “We don’t really let outside influences come into our little tight bond because it’s me and him and we are so the yin and yang.
 We connect.
 I mean, I’m OK on my own, but then I’m with PK [and] I’m whole, and it’s the same for him.
-So therefore no outside influences and nothing that anyone can say can seep in or create waves between him and I.”
+So, therefore, no outside influences and nothing that anyone can say can seep in or create waves between him and I.”

 And maybe they are stronger than other marriages because they do spend a lot of time together.
 And maybe they have been able to talk about all of the negative criticism they have received.
 Talking things through and being there for one another could help them through this rough season for the new housewife.